Student Loan Payment Options

 If you qualify for economic hardship deferment, you will need to reapply for it each year.
 Be sure to note when that application is due and to check that deferment has continued.
 You are responsible for payments if you do not qualify even if you do not receive notice that you did not qualify.

 Forbearance is your final option when it comes to paying back your student loans.
 If you are having difficulty making your payments, then you need to contact your lender.
 They are usually willing to allow you to pay a lower payment, rather than put the loan into default.
 This should be your last option.
 It is important to be open with your lender because they do want you to repay the money.
 By communicating with them when you have a problem, you can generally avoid being put into default on the loan.

 If you have a private student loan, it is unlikely that forbearance is an option.
 It is important to pay off your private student loans as quickly as possible because they have higher interest rates and are not as flexible with dealing with you if you have difficulty making payments.

 If you have a low income or a large family, you may qualify for income-based payments.
 You will need to be signed up for a Federal Direct loan, in order to qualify.
 The student loan will be based on a percentage of your income.
 If you qualify for this for 30 years and make payments on time for the entire time, you can have the balance of the loan forgiven after the 30 years.
 This is a good option to consider if you are struggling to make ends meet.
 You will need to submit proof of income each year to stay enrolled in the program.
-You may also qualify for the Pay as You Earn Program, which operates in the same way.
+You may also qualify for the Pay as You Earn (PAYE) or Revised Pay As You Earn (REPAYE) plans, which operate in the same way.